YujingSong/Personal-Portfolios/README.md

 Yujing Song's Personal Projects Brief Introduction
 ======================

-## KPMG Virtual Internship (on-going)
-Sprocket Central Pty Ltd, a medium size bikes & cycling accessories organisation, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
-Sprocket Central Pty Ltd  is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.

-Sprocket Central Pty Ltd has given us a new list of 1000 potential customers with their demographics and attributes.
-However, these customers do not have prior transaction history with the organisation.
-The marketing team at Sprocket Central Pty Ltd is sure that, if correctly analysed, the data would reveal useful customer insights which could help optimise resource allocation for targeted marketing.
-Hence, improve performance by focusing on high value customers.

-### Files included in this folder:
-* Data Quality Assessment Email.pdf: <br>
-This is an email to the client identifying the data quality issues and strategies to mitigate these issues.
-The client provided KPMG with 3 datasets:Customer Demographic,Customer Addresses, Transactions data.

 ## Clean Energy Porject
 UMM has long valued renewable energy and sustainability and has invested in solar cells and windturbines.